KodexKy/mcbe-server-tab-ui-tweaks/README.md

+-- OBSOLETE --
+With the implementation of the new UI by Mojang, this Add-on has becomes obsolete.
+For now it is no longer possible to manipulate this kind of menus.

 # MCBE Server Tab UI Tweaks

 Simple Minecraft Bedrock edition addon for those who prefer to play on custom servers.